 The problem with this is that there will always be things we have to do in life that will make us feel the need for some sort of prize or remuneration, and if you’re trying to lose weight or maintain a new baseline, turning to food or drink for reward is likely to scupper your best efforts.’

 On top of this, there’s something specific that happens with your thinking when you achieve weight loss success.
-It’s explained fully in this post, but the short version is that when you’re trying to lose weight over a long period you go into a mindset that’s set on a long term goal – but, when you hit a milestone, that bit of your brain takes a step back for a second and the part of your brain that wants gratification NOW kicks in.
+When you’re trying to lose weight over a long period you go into a mindset that’s set on a long term goal – but, when you hit a milestone, like losing a set amount of weight, even just getting a good result on your weekly weigh in, that bit of your brain takes a step back for a second and the part of your brain that wants gratification NOW kicks in.

 A reward satisfies that, but, if you feed it with a food-based reward, this switch to short-term-pleasure over long-term-results means you might find it harder to get back on track at the next meal.
 Then, it’s a Friday, so you might as well treat yourself until Monday…. and we all know how that ends.